 Undergraduate students completing their Junior year with a 3.7 cumulative gpa at the end of the spring term are eligible to request candidacy for Graduation with Honors and to propose Honors Thesis Research.

 The Honors Thesis proposal should be a full statement of the topic, the scope of the study, the methodology, and the materials to be used in the research.
 Proposals should be approximately five pages long, including the reading list.
 The proposal is a demonstration of a commitment to an extensive study, so it should be developed in close consultation with the faculty supervisor.
 An initial proposal should be prepared at the end of the spring term, and refined in reading and research in the summer months.
-The Academic Standards Committee now expects that proposals will be submitted for review at the end of the spring term prior to the fall registration for Honors Research or, at the latest, the first week of the fall term.
+The Academic Standards Committee now expects that proposals will be submitted for review at the end of the spring term prior to the fall registration for Honors Research or, at least prior to the first week of fall semester classes.

 Schedules and Expectations